SCCAD-LAB/SCCAD-3nm-PDK/README.md

 ## Methodology
 Our device model is developed from physics-based TCAD simulations of nanosheet FETs, calibrated to IMEC’s 3 nm reference data, and translated into a BSIM-CMG compact model through curve fitting for circuit-level applications.
 The interconnect model is constructed by scaling the ASAP7 PDK according to IRDS projections, assigning resistance and capacitance values from the literature, and generating RC parasitics using extraction tools such as StarRC.

 Our DRC rule deck is derived from the GT3 PDK, extended with constraints from published 3 nm GAAFET and BPR research, and implemented as Synopsys IC Validator runsets for academic DTCO use.
-Similarly, the PEX rule deck is a predictive extraction technology built from ITF/ICT interconnect definitions using StarRC and Quantus/QRC, based on ASAP7-style BEOL scaling and extended to support 3 nm GAAFET, buried power rail, and backside PDN structures.
+Similarly, the PEX rule deck is a predictive extraction technology built from ITF/ICT interconnect definitions using StarRC and Quantus/QRC, based on ASAP7-style BEOL scaling and extended to support 3 nm GAAFET, BPR, and backside PDN structures.

 This overall methodology follows the approach described in our <a href="https://sites.usc.edu/sccad/islped23-sandra">reference paper</a>.